Roundway

-Roundway is a hamlet and former civil parish adjacent to Devizes in the English county of Wiltshire.
+Roundway is a hamlet, ward and former civil parish adjacent to Devizes in the English county of Wiltshire.
 The hamlet lies about 1+1/4 mi northeast of Devizes town centre.

 In April 2017, Roundway civil parish was abolished and became a ward of Devizes parish, owing to housing development to the north, east and south of the town.
-In the census of 2001 Roundway parish had a population of 2,267, increasing to 5,290 at the census of 2011.
+At the 2001 census, Roundway parish had a population of 2,267, increasing to 5,290 at the census of 2011.

-Roundway ward is located in the north, east and southwest of Devizes, and on the north side lies off the A361, which passes from Devizes to Swindon.
+Roundway ward is in the north, east and southwest of Devizes, and on the north side lies off the A361, which passes from Devizes to Swindon.
 On the southwest side it is accessible by the A360 Salisbury – Devizes road, and by the A342.
 The small hamlet of Roundway lies just to the north of this, towards the White Horse.
 The north part of Roundway provides a bypass from the north of Devizes to the west through Conscience Lane.

 Towards the south of the ward is the former hamlet of Nursteed, now a contiguous suburb of Devizes.

-Most of the land surrounding Roundway is agricultural and to the north of the hamlet is Roundway Hill, a popular place for walking and kite and model aircraft flying.
+Most of the land surrounding Roundway is agricultural.
+To the north of the hamlet is Roundway Hill, a popular place for walking and kite and model aircraft flying.
 The hill has round barrows which are scheduled monuments.

 Governance

 The ward elects six councillors to Devizes parish council.
 It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.

-The civil parish was created in 1894; until then it was part of Bishops Cannings parish in the Potterne and Cannings hundred.
-Following a community governance review in 2016, Roundway became a ward of Devizes parish; at the same time there were minor boundary changes, so that the Northfields area is wholly within Bishop Cannings parish, while the Hopton industrial estate is wholly within Roundway ward.
+The civil parish was created on 31 December 1894 from part of Bishops Cannings parish in the Potterne and Cannings hundred and part of Devizes St James.
+Part of its area was transferred to Devizes in 1934.

-An electoral ward with the same name exists.
-At the 2011 census the population was 4,514.
+Following a community governance review in 2016, effective 1 April 2017, Roundway parish was abolished and most of its area became a ward of Devizes parish.
+At the same time there were minor boundary changes, so that the Northfields area is wholly within Bishop Cannings parish, while the Hopton industrial estate is wholly within Roundway ward.